How to Get Electricity While Camping – 7 Common Ways

 As wind or water collides with the blades of the turbine, they rotate.
 This rotation, in turn, drives the rotation of the coiled wire cylinder in the generator.
 As this cylinder rotates within the magnetic field inside the generator, electricity is produced.

-Wind/Water turbines come with various power output ratings.
+These wind turbines come with various power output ratings.
 But those commonly used for camping typically have a peak output of around 15 watts, and they come with 2 USB ports.

 Besides solar camping setups, wind/water turbines are another clean energy source of electricity for camping.
 Like solar setups, they incur no operation cost, and they are also noiseless.